 As noted above, Rivera’s age-43 season in 2013 makes the list, with 44 saves and a 2.11 ERA.
 A few others to consider include Trevor Hoffman’s 2009, when he had 37 saves and a 1.83 ERA as a 41-year-old, and Hoyt Wilhelm’s 1967 -- before the advent of the save -- when he had a 1.31 ERA.
 That’s the lowest ERA by any 40-year-old pitcher to make at least 40 appearances in a season since earned runs became official.

 Catcher: Carlton Fisk, 1990 (age 42)

 Fisk had 4.9 WAR in 1990 for the White Sox, the most WAR of any 40-year-old catcher.
-He had a .829 OPS and played in 137 games that season, hitting 285.
+He had an .829 OPS and played in 137 games that season, hitting .285.
 It was his fourth-highest season of his career, by WAR, with the others all coming in the 1970s.
-Fisk got MVP consideration in 1990, his first time appearing on the ballot since 1985, when he’d been in his age-37 season.
+Fisk got MVP consideration in 1990, his first time appearing on the ballot since 1985, his age-37 season.

 First base: Darrell Evans, 1987 (age 40)

 Evans’ 1987 season was far and away the top choice among 40-year-old first basemen.
 He had 34 homers, the most by any first baseman in a single season in this age bracket.
 It wasn’t just the most such homers, it was 16 more than any other 40-year-old first baseman -- 2005 Rafael Palmeiro is next, with 18.
 Evans’ 4.9 WAR was by far the most, too, with the next highest in the Modern Era being 1.7.
 The 1987 season was one of four times in Evans’ career that he received MVP votes, with the others being in his age-26 season, age-36 and age-38.